Debola12345/Exploratory-data-analysis-of-an-Hospital-Admission-using-SQL/README.md

 This project utilized the following tools and technologies:
 - **Database Management System (DBMS)**: To host and query the dataset.
 - **SQL**: For data extraction and analysis
-- **Tableau**: For interactive dashboard creation and data visualization.

 ---